daxlar/mister/README.md

 1. [mister-frontend](https://github.com/daxlar/mister-frontend)
 2. [mister-backend](https://github.com/daxlar/mister-backend)

-This repository, and the above 2 combine to create a protoype solution for prospectively helping workplaces ease back into in-person meetings.
+This repository, and the above 2 combine to create a protoype solution for prospectively helping workplaces ease back into in-person meetings during the COVID-19 pandemic.

 The `mister` project is a singular device that tries to intelligently disinfect meeting rooms after they are used by spraying disinfectant in a mist-like fashion in 360 degrees, hence the name `mist` + `er`.
 Each device is to be uniquely assigned to a meeting room.
 Along with repositories listed above, the system behaves as following: